BenFred3/Data_Structures_Final/README.md

 # Data_Structures_Final
 This is where I will be posting my progress as I work on my Data Structures final.
-Currently we are at 4 hours and one minute.
+Currently we are at 20 hours and 10 minutes.

 Here is my final project proposed sprints: